The Downtown office will remain closed at this time. All other offices are now open by appointment only. Click here for all office updates.

 Individuals are only required to replace their current driver license or ID card if their current credential has reached its expiration or a required change is needed, such as a name or address change.

 Coming soon, the new credential will be offered at Hillsborough County Tax Collector offices.
-Click here to schedule a driver license appointment.
+Click on the “Make an Appointment” button in the main menu to schedule a driver license appointment.

 The new credential will be available for online renewals at GoRenew.com by the end of December 2017.